-Largo's new EV Readiness Ordinance requires <ordinance data/chart>.
+Largo's new EV Readiness Ordinance requires the installation of Electric Vehicle Supply Equipment (EVSE) at certain developments in Largo's Activity Centers and Multimodal Corridors.
 By ensuring EVSEs are installed during construction, the overall cost of installation is reduced significantly.
 However choosing the right kind of charging station, network, and payment options can be tricky.
 Below are resources for developers to consider when planning a new site.

 For additional questions, reach out to the Southern Alliance for Clean Energy.